 Research into debilitating eye conditions such as keratoconus has advanced at such a pace over the past few years that the drastic solution of a corneal transplant can now be avoided for many patients.
-Two highly sophisticated treatments that AVC offers to correct keratoconus, collagen cross-linking and INTACS, involve a simple half hour procedure at the most with cross-linking being completely non-invasive.
+Two highly sophisticated treatments that AVC offers to correct this condition include: collagen cross-linking and INTACS.
+These involve a simple half hour procedure at the most with cross-linking being completely non-invasive.

-Keratoconus affects around 1 in 2,000 and starts around the time of puberty.
+This condition affects around 1 in 2,000 and starts around the time of puberty.
 The surface of the cornea, which is normally round and smooth, begins to thin and stretch to form a cone-like bulge, which makes vision blurred and distorted.
 The image below shows a normal cornea compared with that of someone who has keratoconus.

 INTACS is a treatment option for mild to moderate keratoconus that is quick and highly effective.
 In a procedure that takes just 30 minutes, a micro-incision is made in the cornea and a tiny micro-thin clear insert is placed inside to flatten the cornea and reduce the optical distortion.
 INTACS are made from a biocompatible material so there’s no possibility of them being rejected by the body’s natural defences; they are also removable and exchangeable so should any changes be needed in the future, all that’s required is another quick, simple procedure.

 At this stage, keratoconus sufferers who want to free themselves from glasses and contact lenses for good can really see light at the end of the tunnel.
-When their prescription has become stable, depending on their age, they can have implantable contact lens or clear lens exchange treatment, just like anyone else.
+When their prescription has become stable, depending on their age, they can have implantable contact lens or Replacement treatment, just like anyone else.

 Anyone concerned about the safety of this procedure should be completely reassured by the knowledge that the UV light exposure involved is comparable to the amount the eye is exposed to during a full day spent outdoors in the summer; there really is no need for concern about the risk of over-exposure.